SHAHMIRALI/TutorMe/deliverables/iteration-01.plan.md

 #### Artifacts

+How do you keep track of what needs to get done?

-We will make a list of tasks (in point form) that will be implemented for the project.
+We will make a list of all tasks (in point form) that will be implemented for the project.
+Cross out the task when it is done.

+How do tasks get assigned to team members?

 We will evaluate the length for the features and divide the tasks between the members based on the evaluated time needed for the features.

+How do you prioritize tasks?

 We will prioritize tasks that we consider to be fundamental for the functioning of the application, and the most important features such as streaming room functionalities and the ability for searching for available streaming videos.
 Extra features such as special effects when clicking the app or some fancy functionalities will be considered lastly.

 ## Product